KennethEnevoldsen/spacy-wrap/_sources/installation.rst.txt

 Development Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To install TextDescriptives for development, clone the repository and install the package using the following commands:
+To set up the development environment for this package, clone the repository and install the package using the following commands:

 .. code-block::